rombrew/phobia/doc/GettingStarted.md

 	(pmc) ap_bootload

+## Basic configuration

-Read the following documentation for setting PMC up.
+We recommend you to do built-in [integrity check](IntegritySelfTest.md) and self-adjustment the first time you power PMC up.
+Then read all of documentation for setting PMC up.

 - [Command Line Interface](CommandLineInterface.md)
 - [Graphical User Interface](GraphicalUserInterface.md)